- DOB27 Mar 1984

 Franks and the All Blacks would repeat the feat in 2015, meaning he became one of only 20 players ever to have been a part of two World Cup victories.

-Following the close of that competition, Franks made the switch to the Premiership and spent three seasons at London Irish, before following former coach Boyd to Northampton for the start of the 2018/19 season.
+Following the close of that competition, Franks made the switch to the Premiership and spent three seasons at London Irish before heading to Franklin’s Gardens.